USING INNOVATIVE OPTIMIZATION APPROACHES FOR SUCCESSFUL SITE REMEDIATION AND LONG-TERM STEWARDSHIP

 - Physics-Based Management Optimization (PBMOTM) – develops/optimizes pump-and-treat remedial design and operational approaches that lead to timely and cost-effective cleanups and successful long-term management strategies.

-Whether applying optimization at a site managed by HGL or at another site as a third-party optimization provider, HGL’s optimization experts complete the following:
+Whether applying optimization at a site managed by HGL or conducting third-party optimization reviews at the sites, HGL’s optimization experts complete the following steps:

 - Review and identify data gaps in the existing CSM, and work with site managers to update the CSM;